Good stuff

 What is it?

-This is the latest Mercedes-Benz GLE, only the second Mercedes SUV to wear the name but in fact the latest in a line of successful Benz 4x4s that trace their roots back to the M-Class of 1997.
+This is the Mercedes-Benz GLE, only the second Mercedes SUV to wear the name but in fact the latest in a line of successful Benz 4x4s that trace their roots back to the M-Class of 1997.
 Mercedes proudly says it invented the premium SUV class, but conveniently ignores the BMW X5 and Volvo XC90 making a better fist of it in the intervening couple of decades.

 Tell me about the engines.

-Under the bonnet, the GLE depends on Mercedes' latest family of engines, which means once you’re beyond the four-cylinder GLE 300d (266bhp, 406lb ft), it’s straight sixes, not V6s, that do the work.
-And good though the four-pot is, it’s the larger 3.0-litre (there’s a petrol and a diesel) you really want.
+Under the bonnet, the GLE depends on Mercedes' latest family of engines, which means once you’re beyond the four-cylinder GLE 300d (265bhp, 406lb ft), it’s straight sixes, not V6s, that do the work.
+And good though the four-pot is, it’s the larger 3.0-litres (there’s a petrol and a diesel) you really want.
 They suit the GLE to a tee, and once you do the maths on the extra equipment brought along with it, they become more of a no-brainer.

 All GLEs are all-wheel drive and feature nine-speed automatic gearboxes.
-The impressive GLE 450 (375bhp, 369lb ft) and 450d (362bhp, 553lb ft) straight sixes are supplemented by a 48-volt electric power bump, branded by Mercedes as EQ Boost.
+The impressive GLE 450 (376bhp, 369lb ft) and 450d (362bhp, 553lb ft) straight sixes are supplemented by a 48-volt electric power bump, branded by Mercedes as EQ Boost.
 It makes stop-starting the engine a freakishly smooth affair, harvests energy when coasting, and adds a 20bhp helping hand to fill in for turbo lag.
-As such, both will blast through the 0-62mph in 5.6 seconds.
-Mercedes even fits this system to the mad, mighty GLE 63 S. Yep, that’s the one with a 603bhp V8.
+As such, both will blast through the 0-62mph sprint in 5.6 seconds.
+Mercedes even fits this system to the mad, mighty GLE 63 S. Yep, that’s the one with a 604bhp V8.
 With twin turbos.
 Hits 0-62mph in less than four seconds…

 What if I need more electrification?